UX-Society/Get-Started/README.md

 First go to https://github.com/UXSoc and create an account using your *Chapman email*.

 After that, go to https://education.github.com/pack to claim free stuff.
-(Note: only email addresses ending in @chapman.edu will automatically get automatically approved, NOT @.mail.chapman.edu)
+(Note: only email addresses ending in @chapman.edu will automatically get automatically approved, NOT @mail.chapman.edu)

 ## Set-up SSH